RodBurr/Project-3/README.md

 - **English → German** (`marian-finetuned-en-de`)
 - **English → Romanian** (`finetuned-en-ro`)
+-  **English → Spanish** (`Helsinki-NLP/opus-mt-en-es`)

-Each model is fine-tuned on a subset of the WMT datasets and deployed through a Gradio user interface.
+Each model is fine-tuned on a subset of the WMT/Kaggle datasets and deployed through a Gradio user interface.